whisperpine/totp-server/README.md

 Nix flake is used in this project to handle dev environment, in conjunction with [direnv](https://github.com/direnv/direnv) and [nix-direnv](https://github.com/nix-community/nix-direnv).
 Although this solution is recommended, it's not mandatory.
-Instead you can mannually install tools declared in `with pkgs; [ ]` of [flake.nix](./flake.nix) file.
+Instead you can manually install tools declared in `with pkgs; [ ]` of [flake.nix](./flake.nix) file.

 ### Configurations